 Happy Monday.
 Hope everyone had an enjoyable weekend, and our first official weekend of 2013.
 My weekend was busy.
 We had Paris Flea this weekend, and it was a wonderful steady stream of customers.
+This dresser sold right away!
+And the best part?
+It only took me 10 minutes to paint this.
+I kid you not!

 I worked so hard in December to “overproduce” enough furniture and stock for my space so I wouldn’t have to work too much over the holidays for the January sale.
 Turns out, the first night at Paris Flea was very successful for me, with several pieces walking out the door that night!
 What to do when you need to paint something fast, and you don’t want it to look like a “rush” job.
 Turn to your CeCe Caldwell’s paint of course!